vt6/vt6/spec/foundation.md

 Upon choosing a client ID, the client MUST make the terminal aware of the new client ID by sending an appropriate request message, such as `core1.client-make`.

 *Rationale:* This is necessary because message streams are always associated with a client ID.
-The newly spanwed client will not be able to obtain a message stream if the terminal is not aware of its client ID.
+The newly spawned client will not be able to obtain a message stream if the terminal is not aware of its client ID.

 The lifetime of a client ID end when the terminal receives a corresponding request message, such as `core1.client-end`.
 When the terminal observes the end of the lifetime of a client ID in this way, it SHALL also consider the lifetimes of all client IDs that are included in this client ID to have ended.